 Lattice Quantum Chromodynamics (QCD)

-We work with the UKQCD collaboration of seven British universities and with the US-based Riken-Brookhaven-Columbia (RBC) Collaboration and the KEK group in Japan, exploiting our IBM BlueGene/Q 1.26 Pflop/s supercomputer.
+We work with the UKQCD collaboration of seven British universities with the US-based Riken-Brookhaven-Columbia (RBC) Collaboration and the KEK group in Japan, exploiting the DiRAC IBM BlueGene/Q 1.26 Pflop/s supercomputer.
 We have a strong interest in kaon physics, heavy quark (b and charm) physics and g-2.
 We calculate quantities needed to test the Standard Model, in particular the picture of quark flavour-mixing and CP violation, but also other quantities that allow to improve and check our understanding of QCD itself.
 Research on related theoretical techniques like effective field theories or algorithmic developments complements numerical work.

 Results from BaBar and Belle and LHCb, ongoing work at Fermilab drive our interest in b-quark phenomenology, especially CP-violation and the CKM matrix.
 Our work includes developing and exploiting our factorisation formalism for two-body hadronic decays such as B -> pi pi and B -> pi K, and extracting the CKM matrix element Vub from combined experimental and theoretical results for exclusive semileptonic B -> pi decays.
 We have active links with the LHCb group at RAL.